developmentseed/labs-gpt-stac/README.md

+**DEPRECATED**: This repository is still useful for context and to see an initial implementation of this idea.
+However, this work is being continued in https://github.com/developmentseed/haystac with a more "proper" structure using LangChain

 ### Implement the ReAct pattern to connect an LLM with a STAC API endpoint

 This is inspired by Simon Willison's blog-post: https://til.simonwillison.net/llms/python-react-pattern